-Component Description 5/12 VDC Power Supply Modules The 5/12 VDC power supply modules convert AC input to provide the 5 VDC and 12 VDC power used by the robotics, drives, and QIPs or RIMs installed in the DBAs.
+Component Description - 5/12 VDC Power Supply Modules The 5/12 VDC power supply modules convert AC input to provide the 5 VDC and 12 VDC power used by the robotics, drives, and QIPs or RIMs installed in the DBAs.
 They also provide power to the LCD operator panel.
 There are two different power supplies available depending on the age and configuration of the library.
 The number of supplies required by a library is calculated by Spectra Logic based on the number and type of drives in the library.
 Extra supplies provide redundancy and failover protection.
 The new and old supplies can be mixed in a power control module and older supplies can always be replaced by a newer supply.
 However, newer supplies cannot always be replaced by an older supply.
 Contact Spectra Logic Technical Support (see Contacting Spectra Logic on page 7) for more information.
 Power Supply 1 DC power status AC power status Figure 4 The 5/12 VDC power supply LEDs.
 Each power supply module has two indicator LEDs, one for AC power status and one for DC power status.
-The color of the LED indicates the status. ■ Green-The power is on and functioning normally. ■ Orange -The power supply has a fault condition.
+The color of the LED indicates the status. ■ Green -The power is on and functioning normally. ■ Orange-The power supply has a fault condition.
 Off - The power is not on or the power supply module is not functioning normally.
 Note: Any bays that do not have power supply modules installed must have covers installed to maintain proper air circulation throughout the frame.
+Note: Power supplies are numbered 1-7 starting from the left.

 Component Description 5/12 VDC Power Power Supply 2 Supply Modules (continued) Status LEDs Power supply modules Figure 5 The 5/12 VDC power supply 2 modules.
 Each power supply module has three indicator LEDs, one for AC power status, one for 5-volt power status, and one for 12-volt power status.
-The color of the LED indicates the status. ■ Green - The power is on and functioning normally. ■ Amber - The supply is operating with a Current/Temperature Limit. ■ Red - There is a fault that prevents the supply from operating. ■ Off - The power is not on or the power supply module is not functioning normally.
+The color of the LED indicates the status. ■ Green - The power is on and functioning normally. ■ Amber - The supply is operating with a Current/Temperature Limit. ■ Red - There is a fault that prevents the supply from operating.
+Off - The power is not on or the power supply module is not functioning normally.
 Note: Any bays that do not have power supply modules installed must have covers installed to maintain proper air circulation throughout the frame.
+Note: Power supplies are numbered 1-7 starting from the left.